Opiate Withdrawal and Detox

 How Long Does Opiate Withdrawal Last?

 Depending on the type of addiction, acute withdrawal typically occurs within a few hours of a person’s last dose.
-The acute withdrawal period involves flu-like symptoms that are commonly associated with painkiller withdrawal.
+The acute withdrawal period involves flu-like symptoms that are associated with painkiller withdrawal.
 After acute withdrawal ends, the protracted abstinence period sets in, which can last up to six months.
 This period is when people in recovery are most vulnerable to triggers that can lead to relapse.

 Opiate Withdrawal Timeline